Monday, August 31, 2009

 Brett was (as he liked/still likes to say) the most media-savvy of the bunch.
 His dad played in the NFl, his brother does public relations for the Angels, and he played in college at a national powerhouse -- Cal-State Fullerton.
 So he had been around the block a bit, in terms of media and fan interaction, and it showed.
 Smart, funny, and honest, Brett became a favorite of front office staff, fans, and reporters alike.
 And he was my go-to guy for a good interview and a good quote.
 In fact, radio voice Warner Fusselle credits Kay with one of the best lines he's heard in over 30 years in the business.
 Brett mentioned that in a takeoff on Ringling Brothers' famous slogan, the St. Louis Rams had dubbed themselves The Greatest Show on Turf.
 Noting the ballpark's location, he then declared that the Cyclones should be known as The Greatest Show on Surf!
 (We've been using that in marketing materials ever since.
 Thanks, BK.)

-Total Request Live (before it was known simply as TRL) to photo shoots for Japanese sports magazines, to meetings with Spike Lee, Brett became one of the most recognizable faces on the team.
+From an appearance on MTV's Total Request Live (before it was known simply as TRL) to photo shoots for Japanese sports magazines, to meetings with Spike Lee, Brett became one of the most recognizable faces on the team.
 He was even the subject of a book, titled The Brooklyn Cyclones: Hardball Dreams and the New Coney Island, written by Ben Osborne.
 He started wearing hipster horn-rimmed glasses, and moved into an apartment in downtown Manhattan.
 The kid from California was truly soaking up the Big Apple.
 (And although he likes to pretend it came easily, I will never forget the terrified look on his face the first time he took a ride on the big, bad, F train.
 Classic "Welcome to New York" moment.)

 And, oh, by the way, he was pretty good on the field, too.
 BK hit .311 that year, belted five home runs, and had 16 multi-hit games.
 But he really cemented his place in franchise history in a postseason elimination game -- Game Three of the '01 playoffs against the Staten Island Yankees.
 Brett made two spectacular defensive plays -- a "dead man" decoy tag on a throw from left fielder John Toner, and a bare-handed, off-balance play on a bunt -- and then drilled a two-run home run over the left-field wall in the eighth inning to put the game (and the series) away.
 Brett was officially a Cyclones legend.
 Anyone who was at that game still talks about it as one of the most electric atmospheres they've ever been a part of, and Brett's performance as one of the best they've ever seen.